Implementation Assistance Application for Reliability Data and Analysis Tools (L02/L05/L07/L08/C11)

 SHRP2 research within the Reliability focus area produced a bundle of five analytical products that aid in diagnosing the nature of travel-time reliability problems, identifying possible corrective actions, and analyzing the probable effect on travel-time reliability of implementing those actions.
 The following SHRP2 products are included in the bundle:

-Establishing Monitoring Programs for Mobility and Travel-Time Reliability (L02)
+- Guide to Establish Monitoring Programs for Travel-Time Reliability (L02)

-Incorporating Reliability Performance Measures into the Transportation Planning and Programming Processes (L05)
+- Handbook for Incorporating Reliability Performance Measures into Transportation Planning and Programming (L05)

 Incorporating Travel-Time Reliability into the Highway Capacity Manual (L08)